 Labradoodle Miniature Diet

-Even though these are high-energy level dogs, they are not big eaters and, depending on the size, a cup to two and a half cups of dry dog food, divided into two equal meals, will be enough for a proper development.
+Even though these are high-energy level dogs, they are not big eaters and, depending on the size, a cup to two and a half cups of dry dog food, divided into two equal meals, will be enough for proper development.

 Of course, a bowl of fresh water should always be available for your dog because they need to water down that dry food and have a normal stool.